Note: CHI 2026 has no hybrid or remote attendance.

 Upon Acceptance of your Submission

-All participants of the Student Mentoring Program are responsible for the costs of their own conference registration and traveling to the conference in person.
-CHI’26 will not provide travel awards to students.
-If your institution cannot support your travel, you may consider applying for the Gary Marsden Travel Fund.
+All participants of the Student Mentoring Program Dissertation Research Roundtable will be awarded a complementary student registration.
+Building a Research Cohort students are responsible for the costs of their own conference registration.
+Both groups will be responsible for traveling costs to the in person conference.
+If your institution cannot provide support, you may consider applying for the Gary Marsden Travel Fund.

 For students attending the Roundtable Mentoring Session, they must follow the instructions on preparing and submitting a final version of the Extended Abstract by the Publication-Ready Deadline.
 If the author cannot meet these requirements by the Publication-Ready deadline, the venue chairs will be notified and may be required to remove the paper from the program.
 The publication-ready version has to follow the LaTeX and Word templates from ACM.
 Note that submissions will not be published without a signed ACM copyright form.
 Obtaining permissions to use video, audio, or pictures of identifiable people or proprietary content rests with the author, not the ACM or the CHI conference.
 Should you need technical assistance, please direct your technical query to: publications@chi2026.acm.org